-Hospitalization can have a profoundly negative impact on a cat’s nutritional status.
-Hospitalized cats are commonly malnourished due to decreased food intake which can lead to decreased immune system function, decreased ability of the body’s tissues to repair and restore themselves, and abnormal drug metabolism.
+Hospitalization can have a profoundly negative impact on a cat's nutritional status.
+Hospitalized cats can become malnourished due to decreased food intake which can lead to decreased immune system function, decreased ability of the body's tissues to repair and restore themselves, and abnormal drug metabolism.

 How can the immune system be affected by nutrition?

 The immune system cannot function normally if the body is not receiving appropriate amounts or an appropriate distribution of nutrients.
-Compromised immune function increases the risk for infection, which can lead to anorexia, and this further compromises the immune system.
+Depressed or decreased immune function increases the risk for infection, which can lead to anorexia (lack of appetite), and this further compromises the immune system.
 Protein deficiency decreases the number of immune system cells circulating throughout the body, as well as decreasing their functional capacity.

-The immune system is quite responsive to nutritional intake, so restoring adequate intake can restore the immune system to competence fairly quickly.
+The immune system is quite responsive to nutritional intake, so restoring adequate intake can restore the function of the immune system fairly quickly.